Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Exact background solutions and reconstruction of the CDM epochs

 Exact background solutions of the relativistic cosmological field equations, both within the standard cosmological framework and in modified theories of gravity \cite{rasouli2016exact,rasouli2019kinetic,rasouli2021geodesic,rasouli2022noncommutativity,rasouli2022geodesic,ildes2023analytic}, in four and higher dimensions \cite{doroud2009class,reyes2018emergence,mousavi2022cosmological,rasouli2022noncompactified,sania2023cosmic}, have predominantly been derived using analytical or numerical approaches and serve as the fundamental basis for exploring the various phases of cosmic evolution.

 Motivated by the central role played by background solutions, the main objective of this section is to show that the proposed fractional cosmological model is capable of reproducing those associated with different cosmic epochs in full analogy with the $\Lambda$CDM model.
 In addition, we explicitly derive all relevant fractional quantities and verify the consistency of the fundamental equations of the model with solutions.
 In particular, we investigate whether the resulting background evolution can consistently reproduce the radiation-dominated, matter-dominated, and late-time accelerating phases known from relativistic cosmology.

-We emphasize that the analysis of the early-universe inflationary regime and the development of the perturbation theory for the present framework are deferred to separate studies \cite{Rasouli:2026vei,Rasouli:2026hfy}.
+Before proceeding, we emphasize that the present framework is intended as an effective description at the level of background cosmological dynamics, rather than a fundamental relativistic theory.

 From now on, we restrict our analysis to the case $\mathcal{K}=0$, which allows for a direct comparison with spatially flat relativistic cosmology and is also well supported by current cosmological observations \cite{Planck:2018vyg}.